-NOTE For all absences beyond three calendar days (including weekends), the employee must complete a Self Certification Form upon their return to work.
-After 7 calendar days Longer term absence a medical certificate must be forwarded to the nominated person, who will ensure it is forwarded to the School Office.
-During periods of long term absence, employees have a responsibility to keep the school informed of progress through the nominated person.
-The school should also maintain contact and, where appropriate, arrange to meet with the employee to review the sickness absence.
+Longer term absence • During periods of long term absence, employees have a responsibility to keep the service informed of progress through the nominated person.
+The service should also maintain contact and, where appropriate, arrange to meet with the employee to review the sickness absence.
 The purpose of such contact is to enquire as to the employee's health and recovery, to ascertain whether a return to work is likely in the near future and to identify any support or adjustments that could be made to facilitate an earlier return to work.
 Any contact with the employee should be handled sensitively to avoid the perception that the employee is being pressurised or harassed.